dotnet/csharplang/proposals/utf8-string-literals.md

 The two parts here are invalid on their own as they are incomplete portions of a surrogate pair.
 Individually there is no correct translation to UTF8 but together they form a complete surrogate pair that can be successfully translated to UTF8.

 Once implemented string literals will have the same problem that other literals have in the language: what type they represent depends on how they are used.
 C# provides a literal suffix to disambiguate the meaning for other literals.
 For example developers can write `3.14f` to force the value to be a `float` or `1l` to force the value to be a `long`.

+### `u8` suffix on string literals

 Similarly the language will provide the `u8` suffix on string literals to force the type to be UTF8.

 When the `u8` suffix is used the literal can still be converted to any of the allowed types: `byte[]`, `Span<byte>` or `ReadOnlySpan<byte>`.
 The natural type though will be `ReadOnlySpan<byte>`.